konchada2/DataScienceLearning/Machine_Learning_Projects/Data_Science_Interview_Questions/SQL Interview Questions.md

 ### 2. Where is a stored procedure located

 ### 3. What is a function?

+In SQL Server there are 3 types of Functions (or UDFs):

+- __Scalar function__: Returns a single value of any datatype except text, ntext, image, cursor & timestamp.
+- __Table Valued function__: Returns a table i.e. a record-set.
+The function body contains just a single TSQL statement.
+- __Multi-statement Table Valued function__: Also returns a table (record-set) but can contain multiple TSQL statements or scripts and is defined in BEGIN END block.

+### 4. What are single row functions?
+These functions work on single rows only and return one result per row.

+- Manipulate data items
+- Accept arguments and return one value
+- Act on each row returned
+- Return one result per row
+- May modify the data type
+- Can be nested

+There are different type of single row functions:

+__Character functions__: which accepts character input and returns both character and number values.
+- LOWER
+- UPPER
+- INITCAP
+- CONCAT
+- SUBSTR
+- LENGTH
+- LPAD
+- RPAD
+- TRIM
+- REPLACE

+__Number functions__: accepts numeric input and return numeric values.
+- ROUND
+- TRUNC
+- MOD : Returns remainder of division ``` Select MOD(5,2) From emp; ```
+- CEIL: Returns the largest integer value that is greater than or equal to a number ```SELECT CEIL( 23.2 ) FROM dual; ``` (24)
+-

+__Date functions__: Date functions accepts date type and return date values except MONTHS_BETWEEN.
+- MONTHS_BETWEEN
+- ADD_MONTHS
+- NEXT_DAY
+- LAST_DAY
+- ROUND
+- TRUNC

+__conversion functions__: conversion functions are used to convert from one data type to another data type.
+- TO_CHAR
+- TO_NUM
+- TO_DATE

+__General functions__:
+- NVL: will convert the NULL value to the required value. ```SELECT sal + NVL( comm, 0 ) FROM emp; ```
+- NVL2
+- NULLIF
+- COALSECE
+- DECODE
+- CASE

 ### 4. What is the difference between a function and stored procedure?